Cohort of Chaos 5e

 Learn more.

-What Is Cohort of Chaos 5e?
+What Is the Cohort of Chaos Feat in 5e?

 The Cohort of Chaos feat allows adventurers to channel the unpredictable forces of a chaotic Outer Plane, granting them both boons and banes in the heat of battle.
 This feat not only lets you increase an ability score of your choice, but it also introduces a layer of randomness with the Chaotic Flare feature.